neulab/ragged/retriever/README.md

 The third output file is `${evaluation_dir}/${retriever}/${dataset}_results_by_k.jpg` which plots retriever performance by k.

-After evaluating each retriever as above, you can use `evalute_retriever.ipynb` to compare different retrievers across values of k.
+After evaluating each retriever as above, you can use `evaluate_retriever.ipynb` to compare different retrievers across values of k.